GP TRAVELLER

 Las Vegas has become a real hub for professional and semi-professional sports.
 Whether you're into hockey, basketball, American football, or motorsport, there's plenty going on in November.

-The city gets behind its home teams, including the NFL's Las Vegas Raiders at Allegiant Stadium and the NHL's Vegas Golden Knights at T-Mobile Arena.
+The city supports its home teams, from the Las Vegas Raiders at Allegiant Stadium to the Vegas Golden Knights at T-Mobile Arena.
+If you are arriving early or staying after the race, it is easy to add another live sporting event to your trip.

 Out and about in Vegas

-Despite the cooler temperatures, November is still a great time to be outside in and around Las Vegas.
+Despite the cooler air, November is still a good time to be outside.

 On the Strip